 Retailer, Processor & Consumer Relations

-The President and Executive Board, in consultation with the Executive Council and National Committees, appoint the members of the Project Teams and their Chairmen are fully accountable to the Executive Council.
+The President and President’s Committee, in consultation with the Executive Council and National Committees, appoint the members of the Project Teams and their Chairmen are fully accountable to the Executive Council.

 The National Press Office is responsible for all media, public relations, and digital communications by IFA, making sure the Association gets its message across on all issues of concern to farmers.